 There’s nothing like being locked up and gazing out of the window dressing what things could be like.
 Golden retrievers are naturally social dogs and love to be right in the mix.
 Don’t try to spoil this, but instead encourage this behavior as it will prove to be more helpful than you can imagine in the future.

 Biting is a problem, for most dog breeds, but with golden retrievers, you can expect an excessive amount of nibbling.
 Yup!
 Whilst this is not too bad if it is not nipped in the bud from an early stage then it can later become quite a problem for you and your dog.
 Take a look at this video showing an aggressive Labrador with the dog whisperer below:

 You see, its no joke when you haven’t put the right building blocks in place from early.
 And the later you leave it then the more difficult it becomes to fix.
 So its best to take the right steps from as early as possible to getting started with obedience training.

 I managed to find a video that will give a quick few tips that you can take away to teaching your puppy not to mouth or nibble so much if you find this to be a problem.
 Remember that you will not be able to change this overnight but with work, it can be easily ironed out over time.
-Heres the video to watch on this below:

 With all that being said, you can start with obedience training to make sure that you are no the right track and armed with the right knowledge from the start.
 I have taken a few online training programs in my time but I have found 1 to stand out from the rest that I highly recommend you take a look at.

-Recommended dog obedience training
+Dog obedience training

 After trying out several online programs for dog obedience training, I have only found 1 to stand out from the rest.
 The program is called brain training for dogs and was created by a trainer that’s been in the game for almost 10 years.
 Her name is Adrienne Farricelli and the program was put together to help owners just like me and you have a professional trainer at our fingertips.